prometheus/blackbox_exporter/CONFIGURATION.md

 # The query sent in the unix socket probe and the expected associated response.
 # "expect" matches a regular expression;
+# "reject" matches a regular expression and fails the probe immediately if matched before expect;
 # "labels" can define labels which will be exported on metric "probe_expect_info";
 # "send" sends some content;
 # "send" and "labels.value" can contain values matched by "expect" (such as "${1}");